-- Meet with the Advisory Committee and receive their feedback on the plan of study and draft research proposal. - Revise plan of study and research proposal to meet the requirements of the committee. - If your research involves human subjects, begin process of seeking approval from the Institutional Review Board (IRB) http://irb.illinois.edu/.

-- This is a good time to begin taking advantage of Graduate College Grant Writing Workshops (http://www.grad.illinois.edu/extfellowships/workshops) and Proposal Writing Resources (http://www.grad.illinois.edu/extfellowships/resources). - Turn in the Plan of Study and Research Proposal, both approved by the full Advisory Committee, to NRES Student Services by the end of the semester (December 15th for fall; May 15th for spring).
+- Meet with the Advisory Committee and receive their feedback on the plan of study and draft research proposal. - Revise plan of study and research proposal to meet the requirements of the committee. - If your research involves human subjects, begin process of seeking approval from the Institutional Review Board (IRB). - This is a good time to begin taking advantage of Graduate College Grant Writing Workshops and Proposal Writing Resources. - Turn in the Plan of Study and Research Proposal, both approved by the full Advisory Committee, to NRES Student Services by the end of the semester (December 15th for fall; May 15th for spring).
 See Appendix A for guidance on the Research Proposal. - Begin discussing the Preliminary Examination with adviser.